JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 Reverses the contents of a string expression.

 ```
-FUNCTION AfxStrReverse (BYREF wszMainStr AS CONST WSTRING) AS CWSTR
+FUNCTION AfxStrReverse (BYREF wszMainStr AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |